-The information concerning our principal accounting fees and services required by Item 14 will be included in Boston Properties, Inc.'s Proxy Statement to be filed relating to its 2008 Annual Meeting of Stockholders and is incorporated herein by reference.
+The information concerning our principal accounting fees and services required by Item 14 shall be included in the Proxy Statement to be filed relating to our 2008 Annual Meeting of Stockholders and is incorporated herein by reference.

 PART IV

 Item 15.
 Exhibits, Financial Statement Schedules